microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-retentioneventtype-list.md

 ---

 # List retentionEventTypes
-Namespace: microsoft.graph.recordsManagement
+Namespace: microsoft.graph.security

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [retentionEventType](../resources/recordsmanagement-retentioneventtype.md) objects and their properties.
+Get a list of the [retentionEventType](../resources/security-retentioneventtype.md) objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).